terapyo1304/tile-country-mapping/README.md

 # tile-country-mapping
-mapping sentinel 2 tiles to their countries using geopandas and sentinel 2 shape file Libraries used:
+mapping sentinel 2 tiles to their countries using geopandas and sentinel 2 shape file.

+Libraries used:
 1. geopandas
 2. shapely